sablier-labs/v1-docs/protocol/technical-reference/non-constant-functions.md

 :::

 :::warning
-The transaction must be processed by the Ethereum blockchain before the start time of the stream, or otherwise the contract reverts with a "start time before block.timestamp" message.
+The transaction must be processed by the Ethereum blockchain before the start time of the stream, or otherwise the contract will revert with a "start time before block.timestamp" message.
 :::

 ### The Deposit Gotcha